Lara Schenk

-Lara Schenk (born 20 January 2000) is a German footballer.
+Lara Schenk (born 20 January 2000) is a German footballer who plays as a centre-back.

 Early life

-Schenk began playing soccer at age five, joining a boys team. rom 2014 to 2016, she played youth football with VfL Wolfsburg, before joining the JFV Calenberger Land U17 boys team in 2016-17 and the TSV Pattensen U17 boys team in 2017-18.
+Schenk began playing soccer at age five, joining a boys team. from 2014 to 2016, she played youth football with VfL Wolfsburg, before joining the JFV Calenberger Land U17 boys team in 2016-17 and the TSV Pattensen U17 boys team in 2017-18.

 College career

 In 2018, Schenk began attending Harvard University, where she played for the women's soccer team on a scholarship.
 Schenk made her collegiate debut on 19 September 2018, picking up an assist, in a 1-0 victory over the Yale Bulldogs.
 On September 18, 2019, she scored her first collegiate goal in a 4-1 victory over the UMass Lowell River Hawks.
 In 2021, she was named to the All-Ivy League Second Team and an Academic All-District selection.
 In 2022, she was again named an Academic All-District selection.

 Club career

 In 2020, with due to the cancellation of the women's college season due to the COVID-19 pandemic, Schenk began training with Frauen-Bundesliga club VfL Wolfsburg to prepare for the 2020 FIFA U-20 Women's World Cup, which was ultimately cancelled.
 She could only train with the first team, due to NCAA rules preventing student-athletes from playing professionally, but was able to play with the second team in the 2.
 Frauen-Bundesliga, as it was not considered professional.

 In 2022, she played with Manhattan SC in the USL W League.

 In January 2023, Schenk signed with Belgian Women's Super League side Club YLA (the women's team of Club Brugge.

 In June 2023, she signed with Belgian Women's Super League club Anderlecht on a two-year contract.

 In July 2024, she signed with Spanish club Sporting de Huelva in the first tier Liga F.

 In April 2025, she joined Canadian club Montreal Roses FC in the Northern Super League.
 After one season, she departed the club.